Welcoming Edith Vanderbilt to her new home

 Written By Judy Ross

-Edith Dresser Vanderbilt was just 25 years old when she arrived at Biltmore on October 1, 1898 following her marriage to George Vanderbilt.
-The couple, who wed in Paris, enjoyed a three-month honeymoon in Europe before travelling to Asheville where Edith caught her first glimpse of her new home.
+The couple, who wed in Paris, enjoyed a three-month honeymoon in Europe before traveling to Asheville where Edith caught her first glimpse of her new home.

 The arrival of the newlyweds was celebrated all around Biltmore; employees and their families lined estate roads to greet the Vanderbilts.
 Festivities continued into the night with fireworks and music in front of Biltmore House.